elki-project/elki-project.github.io/tutorial/same-size_k_means.md

 layout: page
 title: Same-Size K-Means
 parent: docs
+navigation: 30
 ---

-Same-size k-means variation
+Same-size k-Means Variation
 ===========================

 Version information: ELKI 0.7.1
-{: class="compact" style="font-size: x-small; text-align:right" }
+{: class="versioninfo" }

 In this tutorial, we will create a **k-means variation** that produces clusters of the same size.